-Capital assets are recorded at cost at the date of acquisition, or fair value at the date of donation if acquired by gift.
+Capital assets are recorded at cost at the date of acquisition.
 Depreciation is computed using the straight-line method over the estimated useful life of each asset.
 Assets under capital lease obligations and leasehold improvements are depreciated over the shorter of the lease term or their respective estimated useful lives.
-Furniture and equipment are being capitalized over a useful life between 3-10 years.
+Furniture and equipment are being capitalized over a useful life between 3 - 10 years.